 I normally don’t comment on OSA since Christina and I often discuss the subject matter of her posts and the limited contributions I could make, when relevant, are reflected in her words.
 This time, I want to add some thoughts from a perspective few others could have.
-The comment posted by Christina’s mother, Mary Schamer, on “My Story by Christina Enevoldsen” the day before Christina’s birthday, prompted excellent comments from many people.
+The comment posted by Christina’s mother, Mary, on “My Story by Christina Enevoldsen” the day before Christina’s birthday, prompted excellent comments from many people.
 One in particular caught my attention.
 Pinky, speaking to Mary, said, “…because it is as if you have read the manual on how to be an abusive parent.”

-That observation, accurate as it is, was based on only a few lines from Mary, typed into the OSA comments.
-I am in a position to add to Pinky’s statement from firsthand observation and knowledge.
+That observation was based on only a few lines from Mary, typed into the OSA comments.
+I can add to Pinky’s statement from firsthand observation and knowledge.
 I know Mary and Fred, Christina’s dad, very well.
 I knew them even before I knew Christina.

 Mary’s comment inspired Christina to write a blog post in response with a letter to her mother.
 “It’s Not About You, Mom” and now I’m motivated to write my own letter to Mary.

-The more I read about abusive family systems, the more I find that Fred and Mary fit the profile, as Pinky pointed out, as though the profile was intended to describe them.
+The more I read about incest family systems, the more I find that Fred and Mary fit the profile, as Pinky pointed out, as though the profile was intended to describe them.
 So, for Mary’s enlightenment, I feel that I should share some of the reasons why every time she and Fred open their mouths, I am more convinced than ever that Christina’s account is dead on accurate.

 From the outside, they look like other healthy families.
 They fit in well with the community and are often very active in church.
 The abuse is hidden.
 When abuse is exposed, people around them always find it difficult to believe.
 Abusive families are generally admired by everyone else.
 The fact that you and Fred are in church leadership and greatly respected does not remove you from suspicion.